SUPLA/supla-device/extras/examples/linux/README.md

 on, off, restore.
 "off" is default value.
 "restore" will use state storage file to keep and restore relay state.

+### CmdRelay

+CmdRelay is pretending to be a relay channel in Supla.
+It is very similar to VirtualRelay, however additionally it allows to configure Linux command to be executed on every turn on/off action.

+CmdRelay accepts the same parameters as VirtualRelay.
+Additionally it supports two extra configuration options:
+`cmd_on` - command to be exectued on turn on.
+`cmd_off` - command to be executed on turn off.

 ## Parsed channel `source` parameter